BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/falcon-dash.rst

 trajectories and visualize the robot's position on the field live.
 This utility uses FalconLibrary as the backend trajectory generation code, and generates code that can be pasted into your robot code.
-The source code is publically avalible at https://github.com/5190GreenHopeRobotics/FalconDashboard
+The source code is publicly available at https://github.com/5190GreenHopeRobotics/FalconDashboard

 .. image:: images/dash1.png
    :width: 900